junj1ehx/CS-lol/README.md

 # CS-lol
-CS-lol: a Dataset for Audience Opinion Mining of E-sports Live-streaming
+CS-lol: a Dataset of Viewer Comment with Scene in E-sports Live-streaming

 ## License